andrewchng/node-with-ollama/README.md

 # node-with-ollama

 https://ollama.com/ > install this and download model of your choice.
-Can use a smaller model is your machine cannot handle the larger model.
+Can use a smaller model if your machine cannot handle the larger model.

 Smaller model with 1b parameters
 ```bash
 ollama run llama3.2:1b
 ```

-Larger model with 1b parameters
+Larger model with 3b parameters
 ```bash
 ollama run llama3.2:3b
 ```